 But, honestly, placing test orders and getting an understanding of how your suppliers operate is one of the best ways that you can spend money as a dropshipper, especially as you’re launching your store.

 If you find that your suppliers are shipping out high-quality products in well-packed parcels, and they arrive within the given timeframe, you can relax.
 You can trust the supplier, and focus on growing your business and making sales.

 On the other hand, if the products don’t seem great, or they arrive later than the expected delivery date, it’ll be you who finds that out.
 Not your customer.

-So yes, you’ll need to spend a bit of extra cash to place your test orders, but it could end up saving you much more money in the long run – think of all those returns or refunds that you might avoid by dodging lower quality suppliers.
+So yes, you’ll need to spend a bit of extra cash to place your test orders, but it could end up saving you much more money in the long run – think of all those returns or refunds you could avoid by dodging lower quality suppliers.

 Verify Your Products

 As we mentioned earlier, one of the main benefits of dropshipping is that it allows you to be hands-off with the operational side of running a business.